 - Commercial truck drivers are limited in the number of hours they can drive before they must rest.
 They are required to keep an accurate logbook that documents this and many other aspects of each trip.

-- Trucks themselves have weight restrictions, road restrictions and maintenance requirements.
+- Trucks themselves have weight restrictions, road restrictions, and maintenance requirements.

-- Trucking companies are required to follow federal regulations in hiring, training, scheduling and maintenance.
+- Trucking companies are required to follow federal regulations in hiring, training, scheduling, and maintenance.
 They must transport cargo safely, including proper containment of hazardous materials (HAZMAT regulations).

 When these regulations are violated, everyone is at risk and commercial trucking accidents are much more likely to occur.

 There are an estimated 500,000 truck accidents in the U.S. each year.
 Nearly 5,000 of these result in fatalities.
-The remainder often result in injuries of varying degrees.
+The remainder often results in injuries of varying degrees.
 With three major interstates running through the Missouri-Illinois border in St. Louis — I-44, I-64 and I-70 — Missouri and Illinois see more than their fair share of trucking accidents.
 Unfortunately, many of these accidents are caused by the negligence of truck drivers or trucking companies.